wkande/notes/docs/GettingStarted/main.md

 **MkDocs** a simple to use markdown renderer that focuses on a single but small YAML definitions file.

 **Git** is a major player for docs-like-code.
-Documentations is often stored right along side the code.
+Documentation is often stored right along side the code.
 The most common practice is to store the docs in a separate repo from the code, while both repos exist within the same organization.

 > Store docs in the same repo as the code.
 > <br>Usually when the Developer is also the Tech Writer.